The process begins:

 Notice there is no memory in the slots labeled U2 and U3 in the upper right corner of the board, the 2 key board halves are unplugged from black connectors labeled J7 (left-you can still see the edge of the PCB an inch away) and J2 (right), the 6 wire power cable is already disconnected from the white vacant plug on the left side.
 It seems to have a 7 wire capability.

-(LEFT) The USB pcb board on the bottom of the case (the Essential does not have this).
-Is this just a PS/2>USB converter???
+And the USB board on the bottom of the case (the Essential does not have this)

-The trackpoint will be mounted 2-3 down/1-2 from the right side, pretty much the center of the picture.
+The trackpoint will be mounted 2-3 down/1/2 from the right side, pretty much the center of the picture.
 The PCB "fingers" are not flat, nor on the same plane.
 I need to make certain there are no traces located on the other (unseen) side or in any possible PCB "layers" in the way of the trackpoint hole that will need to be made.
-Otherwise..a lot of jumper soldering.
-The IBM KPD8923 keyboard has a Trackpoint IV.
+Otherwise..a lot of soldering.

 Things on my mind:

-This unit needs to work with USB on a Mac.
-It's a PS/2 keyboard and trackpoint will be PS/2.
-A Pi Engineering Y-mouse will be used for computer connection.
+This needs to work with USB on a Mac.
+Board is AT, trackpoint will be PS/2.
+Blue Cube may be partial answer.
+Will a passive PS/2-USB adapter work for the trackpoint?

-I remember reading about Trackpoint drivers for Mac.
+I remember reading about Trackpoint drivers for Mac, gotta find that again.